-The Population of Kenya was 23.2 million persons in 1989 and was estimated at 27.5 million by mid-1995 assuming moderate decline in fertility and mortality rates that take into account the AIDS pandemic.
+The Population of Kenya was 23.2 million persons in 1989 and was projected that it would reach 30 million by mid-1999 assuming moderate decline in fertility and mortality rates that take into account the AIDS pandemic.
+However, the 1999 census provisional results indicate that the population was 28.7 million persons.
 A time series analysis of census results indicates that Kenya's natural rate of increase accelerated from 2.5 percent in 1948 to 3.0%; 3.3%, 3.8% in 1962, 1969 and 1979, respectively.
-The analysis also indicates that Kenya's rate of population growth declined from 3.8% in 1979 to 3.3% in 1989 and was estimated at 3.0% by mid-1995.
-While the acceleration in the growth rate during the 1948 - 1985 period was due to a combination of increases in fertility levels and decreases in mortality attributed to improvements in health and socioeconomic status, the decline in the growth rate during the 1990-1995 period is mainly due to fertility decline.
+The analysis also indicates that Kenya's rate of population growth declined from 3.8% in 1979 to 3.3% in 1989 and to 2.8% in 1999 according to the census provisional results.
+While the acceleration in the growth rate during the 1948 - 1985 period was due to a combination of increases in fertility levels and decreases in mortality attributed to improvements in health and socio-economic status, the decline in the growth rate during the 1990-1999 period is mainly due to fertility decline.

 The high fertility rates in Kenya in the past are now in rapid decline.
 The Total Fertility Rate (TFR) was 7.7 children per woman in 1984.
-This declined to 6.7 in 1989 and to 5.4 in 1993.
+This declined to 6.7 in 1989 to 5.4 in 1993 and to 4.7 in 1998.
 The reported drop in the fertility rate has been observed throughout the country although differentials still exist among Kenyan women associated with the area of residence and level of education.
-Although the explanation for the onset of demographic transition towards lower fertility is complex and requires detailed analysis, the factors which have contributed to the drop in fertility have been mainly the increased use of contraception and socio-economic determinants such as increased age-at-marriage and women's educational status.
+While the explanation for the onset of demographic transition towards lower fertility is complex and requires detailed analysis, the factors which have contributed to the drop in fertility have been mainly the increased use of contraception and socio-economic determinants such as increased age-at-marriage and women's educational status.

 Levels of mortality in Kenya have declined steadily during the four decades prior to 1989.
-Infant mortality declined from 184 deaths per 1000 live births in 1948 to 104 deaths in 1979 and to 62 deaths in 1989.
+Infant mortality declined from 184 deaths per 1000 live births in 1948 to 104 deaths in 1979 to 62 deaths in 1989 but increased to 74 deaths in 1998.
 Life expectancy at birth had also increased from 39 years in 1948 to 54 years in 1979 and to 60 years in 1989.
-It is projected to have decreased slightly to 58 years in the 1990-1995 period mainly due to the impact of the HIV/AIDS pandemic.
-The 1995 estimate of maternal mortality rate of 365 deaths per 100,000 births is also relatively high when compared with rates of the developed countries.
+It is projected to have decreased slightly to 58 years 1998 mainly due to the impact of the HIV/AIDS pandemic.
+The 1998 Kenya Demographic and Health Survey results indicate that maternal mortality rate was 590 deaths per 100,000 births which is very high.

 The sustained combination of high and increasing fertility as well as declining mortality in the past four decades in Kenya resulted in the current youthful population structure.
-Almost 50 percent of the population of Kenya was below 15 years of age by mid-1995.
-Considering that only 4 percent of the population is above 64 years of age, the total dependency ratio had grown to about 117 economically dependent persons to every 100 who were economically active by mid-1995.
+About 50 percent of the population of Kenya was below 15 years of age by 1999.
+Considering that only 4 percent of the population is above 64 years of age, the total dependency ratio had grown to about 117 economically dependent persons to every 100 who were economically active by 1999.

 Population distribution in Kenya is influenced by a number of factors among them the physical, historical, pattern of economic development and policies pertaining to land settlement.
-The average population density was approximately 37 persons per sq. km. in 1989.
+The average population density was approximately 37 persons per sq. km. in 1999.
 With only 17.5 percent of Kenya's land suitable for cultivation, population densities vary considerably.
 Population densities for areas with large proportions of arable land such as Western, Central and Nyanza Provinces reached over 230 persons per sq. km. while in the dry North Eastern Province, the average density was only 3 persons per sq. km. in 1989.